• Winter recipes

 • Tweet

-Idli Podi / Milagai podi is spice powder, often served along with Idli & Dosa.
+Idli Podi / Milagai podi is South Indian condiment, often served along with Idli & Dosa.
 Made with essential pantry ingredients found in most South Indian household, this condiment is healthy, spicy and delicious.

 Idli Dosa Podi makes everything so tasty and better.